Sharonkim03/Data-and-Code-A3/README.md

 ## General information
 - This is a project that aims to demonstrate my code literacy, where I have created a platformer game on Scratch.
-- This project intends to improve the limited code literacy and abilities I have.
+- This project intends to improve the minimal code literacy and abilities I have.
-- The concept of the platformer game is winter and the character played is a snowman
+- The theme of the game is winter and the character played is a snowman

 ## Technologies Used
 The project is created with: